-Thriving in this market requires innovative thinking, technical expertise and a commitment to cutting edge technology and tools.
-As a pioneer in the design and analysis of towers and monopoles, our team continually commits to not being different from the competition but being better.
+Thriving in this market requires innovative thinking, technical expertise and a commitment to providing a full-service approach to projects.
+As a pioneer in the design, analysis and modification of towers and monopoles, our team continually commits to not being different from the competition but being better.
 Our underlining principle is to create towers and monopoles safely and economically.
-Our desire to produce safe structures while providing the best value for our clients, has led to the development of products and systems intended to improve efficiency, accuracy and, ultimately, provide the strongest structure possible.
-Paul J. Ford & Company has developed programs that can analyze self-supporting and guyed towers as well as a monopole reinforcing system.
-Our team of experts has also developed programs that examine different tower foundations such as caissons, pad, pier or mat foundations.
+Our desire to produce safe structures while providing the best value for our clients has led to a full-service approach that includes zoning and permitting, construction documents, design and analysis, field services and construction.
+Paul J. Ford & Company is changing the way our clients look at non-traditional sites like water tanks or rooftops.
+Our engineers have developed tools and processes for streamlining these sites and reducing turnaround times for completion.

 Structural Opinion Letter

 New Structure Design